Sour Candy (Lady Gaga and Blackpink song): Critical reception

-Joey Nolfi from Entertainment Weekly called "Sour Candy" an "epic collaboration" and "a mouthwatering serve".
-Michael Roffman from Consequence of Sound said the song "is another banger from the Oscar winner, proving Chromatica will bring the party to our pandemic."
-Claire Shaffer from Rolling Stone found it "a sugar-sweet club track for all our at-home parties.
-Jem Asward from Variety found it "a sparkling combination of the two artists' styles".
-Zoe Haylock from Vulture opined that "when the lyrics can basically all be Instagram captions, you know it's a good pop song!"
-Cole Delbyck of HuffPost thought that the song is "fusing Gaga and Blackpink's distinct sounds into one dance-floor-primed [...] bop" and "lives up to the hype surrounding the long in the works collaboration that fans have been filling up their mentions about for years".
+Entertainment Weeklys Joey Nolfi described "Sour Candy" as an "epic collaboration" and "a mouthwatering serve".
+Michael Roffman from Consequence of Sound called it "another banger" from Gaga saying it proves Chromatica "will bring the party to our pandemic."
+Claire Shaffer from Rolling Stone deemed it "a sugar-sweet club track for all our at-home parties, while Varietys Jem Asward highlighted it is "a sparkling combination of the two artists' styles".
+Zoe Haylock of Vulture praised the song for having lyrics that could "basically all be Instagram captions", and considered it strong pop.
+Kristen S. Hé from the same outlet added that Blackpink's vocals, "sweet yet full of attitude", play off Gaga's earthy tone atop a sleek, catwalk-ready house beat.
+Cole Delbyck of HuffPost wrote that the song is successfully "fusing Gaga and Blackpink's distinct sounds into one dance-floor-primed [...] bop" and "lives up to the hype" surrounding the long-anticipated collaboration.
+Louise Bruton of The Irish Times called it "the perfect mix of weirded-out pop and euphoria".
+Patrick Ryan of USA Today considered the "sultry" track the strongest of the three collaborations on Chromatica.